Last Updated on August 30, 2022 by Oddmund Groette

 However, leverage is dangerous and certainly not something we recommend.
 Only use leverage if you have many years of experience.

-Backtesting works because it removes emotions
+Backtesting a trading strategy works because it removes emotions

 Ample evidence points out that individual investors underperform the averages, and women are better investors than men.
 The main reason for this is behavioral mistakes: